Payroll Taxes and Employer Responsibilities

 How to Calculate and Report Deductions

-Employers report payroll by calculating gross monthly wage earnings and various payroll deductions to arrive at net pay.
-Although this seems simple enough on the surface, calculating various payroll deductions requires that you be detail-oriented and work with extreme accuracy.
+Employers calculate payroll taxes using an employee's gross or total wage earnings and various deductions to arrive at net or take-home pay.
+This seems simple enough on the surface, but calculating the deductions requires that attention to detail and extreme accuracy.

 Employee's gross pay (pay rate x hours worked)